A long list of everything we know in the world about how to be poor and disabled and still (most of the way) alive.

 💠 If your disabling condition is severe and a friend, loved one, or family member is already providing personal care for you, in some situations, state home aide programs will allow you to qualify for funding for salary for the person who is caring for you now.

-💠 If you are paying for a caregiver through a Medicaid or Medi-cal program, there are several ways you can Get Extra Help if You Are in a Medicaid Home Aide Program.
+💠 If you are in a home aide program through Medicaid or Medi-cal program, 15 Secrets for People in Medicaid Home Aide Program.

-💠 If you are living with someone who is providing care for you (paid or unpaid), check out: How to Get Extra Benefits and Help if You Have a Live-In Aide
+💠 If you are living with someone who is providing care for you (paid or unpaid), check out: Ten Secrets for People with Live-In Caregivers

 💠 If you were turned down for food stamps, or if you are not getting enough food stamps to make it through the month, there are some special regs that may help you out: Food Stamps Regulations you might not know